mark-watson/hy-lisp-python-book/manuscript/kgn.md

       (print "\nDiscovered relationship links:")
       (pprint relation-data))))
 ~~~~~~~~

+If you have not already done so, I hope you experiment running this example application.
+The first time you specify an entity name expect some delay while DBPedia is accessed.
+Thereafter the cache will make the application more responsive when you use the same name again in a different query.

 ## Wrap-up

-If you enjoy running and experimenting with this example and want to modify it for your own projects then I hope that I provided a sufficient road map for you to do so.
+If you enjoyed running and experimenting with this example and want to modify it for your own projects then I hope that I provided a sufficient road map for you to do so.

-I got the idea for the KGN application because I was spending quite a bit of time manually setting up SPARQL queries for DBPedia (and other public sources like WikiData) and I wanted to experiment with partially automating this process.
+I got the idea for the KGN application because I was spending quite a bit of time manually setting up SPARQL queries for DBPedia (and other public sources like WikiData) and I wanted to experiment with partially automating this exploration process.